nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

-# Lab 5: Deploying NGINX Ingress with FIPS for AKS
+# Lab 5: Deploying NGINX Ingress with FIPS in AKS

 <br/>

 ## Introduction

-In this section, you will run the Nginx Plus Ingress Controller in FIPS mode, for compliance with Federal Information Processing Systems 140-2 Level 1 requirements.
-A FIPS compliant image will be used, configured, and tested to verify that the Nginx Plus Ingress Controller meets this requirement.
+In this section, you will run the NGINX Plus Ingress Controller in FIPS mode, for compliance with Federal Information Processing Systems 140-2 Level 1 requirements.
+A FIPS compliant NGINX Ingress image will be used, configured, and tested to verify that the Nginx Plus Ingress Controller meets this requirement.
+You will also verify that the Kubernetes nodes are also FIPS compliant.

 <br/>